thalo-rs/thalo/README.md

 With Rust being a younger language than most, the ecosystem is lacking Event Sourcing & CQRS frameworks.
 Many of which are abandoned, or just not feature rich.
 Thalo aims to provide a backbone and some core crates to build robust event sourced systems.

+## [ESDL](https://github.com/thalo-rs/esdl) - Event Sourcing Schema Definition Language

+Defining aggregates, commands & events are recommended to be done in the esdl schema language.

+This allows for more readable aggregate definitions and provides Thalo Rust code generation to generate events, command trait and custom types.

+An example of an `.esdl` can be found in [`examples/bank-account/bank-account.esdl`](/examples/bank-account/bank-account.esdl).

 ## Examples

 Examples can be seen in the [`examples`](/examples) directory.